Table of Contents

 With Featherless’s monthly subscription, you have unlimited access to all models, which fundamentally changes how you approach optimization.
 Instead of minimizing token usage, you can experiment freely with different models to find the perfect fit for each use case.
 Don’t hesitate to use larger models for complex tasks where quality matters most.

 Focus your optimization efforts on reducing latency through query caching for common questions and implementing parallel processing for better throughput.
 Since you’re not counting tokens, you can run extensive A/B tests across multiple models simultaneously, gathering real performance data to make informed decisions about which models work best for different query types.
-This freedom to experiment without constraints means you can optimize for what really matters: response quality and user experience.

 What’s next?